 About MMA Viking

 MMAviking’s goal is to provide the world insight into the Nordic mixed martial arts scene.
-The team covers the most local events in person, delivering unique coverage in an entertaining manner to help grow the sport in Iceland, Norway, Sweden, Finland, Denmark, and Estonia.
+The team covers the most local events in person, delivering unique coverage in an entertaining manner to help grow the sport in Iceland, Norway, Sweden, Finland, and Denmark.

 MMAViking.com also covers Nordic fighters abroad so nothing is ever missed.
 50,000+ fans each month visit the site and an active group of over 7,000+ Facebook fans.